Skip to main content

 The requirements for admission as a degree candidate are that the applicant:

-• be sixteen years of age or older;
+• Is sixteen years of age or older.

 NOTES:

-Some degree/certificate programs, e.g. RN/ADN to BSN, have additional admissions criteria or are selective admissions.
-They will be listed on the program pages of the website and withing the catalog.
+• Some degree/certificate programs, including the RN/ADN to BSN and BSW, have additional admissions criteria or are selective admissions.
+They will be listed on the program pages of the website and within the catalog.